Deep Generative Quantile Bayes: Introduction

+{ A particular contribution of this paper is to incorporate summary statistics into posterior quantile maps.
+Motivated by the Noise Outsourcing Lemma, this key technical extension not only brings feasibility to learning the convex potential function, but also enables a broad range of quantile learning methods with theoretical guarantee on their consistency.
+The vital step of summary statistics learning has been broadly studied in the literature.
+Long Short-Term Memory (LSTM, \cite{hochreiter1997long}) neural networks, for instance, handles correlated observations and is suitable when the order of the data points matters.
+Meanwhile, the Deep Sets Neural Network (henceforth DeepSet, \cite{zaheer2017deep}) is designed for representing summary statistics for exchangeable data.
+Our approach integrates both architectures for enhanced summary statistic learning. }

+{ Since the true posterior shrinks with the increase of dimensionality, the consistent credible sets should also shrink as $n$ increases, a phenomenon that we call \emph{support shrinkage}.
+We empirically demonstrate that our method that applies DeepSet exhibits support shrinkage.
+In addition, in the simulation study where the true posterior is known, the credible sets from our proposed method are close to the oracle sets even when the dimension $n$ is high, which agrees with our theoretical findings. } While \cite{jiang2017learning} also utilize deep learning for automatic summary statistic learning, their approach is more closely aligned with \cite{polson2023generative}, as they explicitly apply supervised learning to predict $\theta_i$ given $X_i$.

-Based on our vector quantile approach, it is possible to directly approximate a credible set of an arbitrary level $\tau\in(0,1)$.
-Indeed, when the multivariate quantile is defined as a push-forward map from a spherical uniform distribution, spherical samples restricted to the inner ball of radius $\tau\in(0,1)$ can naturally define the credible set containing $\tau\times 100\%$ of the posterior mass.
-This feature is new and attractive since traditional Bayesian posterior sampling methods (MCMC or ABC) compute these sets indirectly from posterior draws.
-A formal definition of the credible set relies on the notion of data depth \citep{hallin2021distribution}.
-Our choice is Monge-Kantorovich Depth \citep{chernozhukov2017monge}, which aligns more naturally with the concept of a credible set.
-It can be viewed as a byproduct of the vector quantile, interpreted as a potential function in the quantile space.
+{ Our approach learns a push-forward map from a spherical uniform distribution.
+Therefore, a credible set of arbitrary level $\tau\in(0,1)$ can be obtained by applying the map on the inner ball of radius $\tau$.
+Compared to traditional Bayesian posterior sampling methods like MCMC or ABC that sample indirectly from posterior draws, no resampling is needed for our approach. } A formal definition of the credible set relies on the notion of data depth \citep{hallin2021distribution}.
+Our choice is Monge-Kantorovich Depth \citep{chernozhukov2017monge}, which can be viewed as a byproduct of the vector quantile, interpreted as a potential function in the quantile space.
 The equipotential surfaces play a role of quantile contours, which can be equivalently regarded as credible sets.